owenlang05/employee-tracker/README.md

 ## Usage

-Put in your mysql credentials into the connection .js file.
+Put in your mysql credentials into the connection.js file then run node index.js in the terminal and follow the prompts.

 ## License